-There are also pies that simple have the base crust and then the fillings and toppings with no crust cover.
+There are also pies that simply have the base crust and then the fillings and toppings with no crust cover.
 This can be based on preference or could vary by the type of pie.

 Homemade pies can be prepped ahead and frozen to conserve time in your busy schedule.
-You can also fully make and bake your pie and then freeze remaining slices to thaw and defrost for use at a later date.
+You can also fully make and bake your pie and then freeze the remaining slices to thaw and defrost for use at a later date.

 Store-bought pie comes in 2 basic categories—frozen or pre-made.
 If you buy the frozen pie you can toss it in your home freezer and then defrost and thaw when you are ready to use it.

 You don’t have to worry about the mess of making it at home and the pies are typically quite delicious.